kenn/redis-classy/README.md

 lock = Lock.new(room)
 ```

-When you need an access to the non-namespaced, raw Redis keys, it's available as `RedisClassy.keys`.
+When you need an access to the non-namespaced, raw Redis keys, it's available as `RedisClass.keys`.
 Keep in mind that this method is very slow at O(N) computational complexity and potentially hazardous when you have many keys.
 [Read the details](http://redis.io/commands/keys)

 ```ruby
 RedisClassy.keys